abosnjakovic/abosnjakovic/README.md

 ## Who me?

-- 🌱 I’m currently learning Rust and Go
+- 🌱  I’m currently learning Rust for WASM and Go for DevOps
-- ⌨ 2020 Goals: Contribute more to Open Source projects
+- ⌨  2021 Goals: Contribute more to Open Source projects
 - 🧗  Fun things: I like to rock climb

    <br />